rithikg24/CodeSync/README.md

 ## Usage

+1. Check if the CodeSync Active message is displayed beside the submit button, if not refresh the page/extension.
-1. Solve a problem on CodeChef.
+2. Solve a problem on CodeChef.
-2. Submit your solution.
+3. Submit your solution.
-3. The extension will automatically detect your submission and start the sync process.
+4. The extension will automatically detect your submission and start the sync process.
-4. You'll see status updates on the CodeChef page indicating the progress.
+5. You'll see status updates on the CodeChef page indicating the progress.
-5. Check your GitHub repository to see the uploaded solution and README.
+6. Check your GitHub repository to see the uploaded solution and README.

 ## Notes

+- The extension is only active when the CodeSync Active message is displayed.
 - The extension currently works for CodeChef problems only.
 - Ensure you have the necessary permissions to push to the specified GitHub repository.
 - The extension uses the GitHub API, so be mindful of rate limits.